-School Leaders will set the expected standards of behaviour for the school and support staff in their implementation of this policy.
-They will communicate the expected standards of behaviour to all relevant stakeholders.

-School Leaders keep and review records of all reported serious incidents of misbehaviour and take appropriate action.

-School leaders ensure that all staff joining the school (including supply teachers) are given clear guidance and use the school's systems and its expectations for behaviour.
-This is detailed in the Staff Handbook.

-The headteacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
+- School Leaders will set the expected standards of behaviour for the school and support staff in their implementation of this policy.
+They will communicate the expected standards of behaviour to all relevant stakeholders. - School Leaders keep and review records of all reported serious incidents of misbehaviour and take appropriate action. - School leaders ensure that all staff joining the school (including supply teachers) are given clear guidance and use the school's systems and its expectations for behaviour.
+This is detailed in the Staff Handbook/Code of Conduct - The headteacher has the responsibility for applying fixed-term suspensions for serious acts of misbehaviour.
 For repeated or very serious acts of unacceptable behaviour, the headteacher may permanently exclude a child.
 These actions are taken only after the school governors have been notified.